sakamies/memelib/README.md

 listen(event => value.isthebutton = event.target === elements.buttonname)
 ```

-Mixed parameters of event names and functions will have all given functions react to all given event names with all given functions.
+Mixed parameters of event names and functions will have all given functions react to all given event names.

 ```js
 listen('click', clickHandler)